 About the Randy Owen Center

-The Randy Owen Center for the Performing Arts (ROC) will be a space that all JSU students can call home.
-It is designed to inspire a love of arts in all students, engage with lifelong learners seeking to elevate their passions, and enrich the JSU campus community.
-It will serve as a source of hope and inspiration for the music and arts community.
-This center will also enable JSU to address the needs of our students, whose performances are essential for their professional preparation by supplying them with a professional concert hall.
+The new Randy Owen Center for the Performing Arts honors Randy Owen’s contributions to the arts and society while supporting the education and training of future generations of students.
+It is designed to inspire a love of the arts in all students, engage lifelong learners seeking to elevate their passions, and enrich the entire Jax State campus community.
+The ROC will serve as a source of hope, inspiration, and opportunity for the music and arts community throughout the region.

 These Programs Include...